-It’s easy to romanticise about peddling through the cobble-stoned streets of Santorini, through grassy Tuscan hills or around the bustling canals of Amsterdam, but we think it’s high time you add Perth to the list.
+It’s easy to romanticise about peddling through the cobble-stoned streets of Santorini, through grassy Tuscan hills or around the bustling canals of Amsterdam, but it’s high time you add Perth to the list.
 A cycler’s paradise with no shortage of dreamy views and natural beauty spots, there is no better way to cruise through Perth’s balmy summer than on two wheels.

 Whether you’re a coastal cruiser, a seasoned city slicker, a lycra fanatic or a hipster with a fixie, we have a trail for you.
 Here are some of Perth's best bike trails.